jrootham/argument-spec/README.md

 true (or false)|boolean
 []|any Array
 [spec]|Array all of whose elements match spec
-[spec1, spec2, ...]|Argument that matches one of the specs {}|Empty Object
+[spec1, spec2, ...]|Exact match for the array argument {}|Empty Object
 {key1:spec, key2:spec2,...}| Object containing exactly key1, key2,... where each property matches the corresponding spec.
 Keys are included in the name part of any error message.
 This spec can be recursively applied.